kmoilane/Hive-Helsinki/roger_skyline_1/README.txt

 	su - <user>

+STEP3:
-now we can get everything else done by executing deploy.sh script
+now we can get everything else done by executing deploy.sh script as a sudo

-	./deploy.sh
+	sudo ./deploy.sh

 it will prompt you your ip and netmask and also the ssh port you want to have